10 Weird and Wonderful Cases Every Law Student Should Know About

 After long investigation, it transpired that the house had burned down in an arson attack.
 Presho took the owner of the hotel, Patrick Doohan, to court, and though the arson could not be proven to have been carried out by Doohan, Presho was awarded damages for trespass and interference, as Doohan could be shown to be responsible for removing the remains of the house and had gained from its destruction.
 In 2013, Presho said, “The island is lovely.
 What happened on the island with the house is very sad and it has caused lots of problems for me.
 But at the end of the day, you just have to forgive everybody, because you can’t hang on to everything.”

 Have these weird and wonderful cases left you eager to learn more about Law?
-If so, you should take a look at our Introduction to Law and Law School Preparation courses now!
+If so, you should take a look at our Law, Politics and Economics and Law and Trial Advocacy courses now!

 Image credits: lady justice; case books; cricket; contract; pringles; surgeon; turnips; silver fox; cliff; geode; empty field.